-If you’re carrying student loan debt, you’re not alone: Nearly three-quarters of graduates of four-year colleges have student loans, with an average loan balance of $37,000.
-While this figure can be daunting, having a well-thought-out game plan can make paying off student loans more manageable.
+If you’re carrying student loan debt, you’re not alone.
+Among the college students graduating in the class of 2019, 69% took out student loans with an average debt of $29,000.
+While this figure can be daunting, a well-thought-out game plan can make paying off student loans more manageable.

 Explore your options